Home > Quotes > Sherlock > Series One > The Blind Banker > The Blind Banker

 General Shan: Forgive me if I do not take your word for it.

 General Shan: Three times we tried to kill you and your companion, Mr. Holmes.
-What does it tell you when an assassin can not shoot straight?
-It tells you that they're not really trying.
+What does it tell you when an assassin cannot shoot straight?
+It tells you that they’re not really trying.

 General Shan: If we wanted to kill you, Mr. Holmes we would have done it by now.
 We just wanted to make you inquisitive.
 Do you have it?